All Episodes

-Welcome to today's edition of The Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-And greetings to you, music lovers, thrill seekers, conversationalists all across the uh boundless fruited plan, Rush Limbaugh, the Excellence in Broadcasting Network.
+And greetings to you, music lovers, thrill seekers, conversationalists all across the boundless fruited plan, Rush Limbaugh, the Excellence in Broadcasting Network.

 Great to have you here.

-Telephone numbers 800 28282, the email address L Rushmall at EIBNet.com.
+Telephone numbers 800-282-2882, the email address lrushbaugh at eibnet.com.

-And the context of this was she was asking talking about Halloween and so forth.
+And the context of this was, she was asking talking about Halloween and so forth.

-And she said, what it just is amazing.
+It just is amazing.

 We know more about Christine O'Donnell right now than we know about Obama.

-People are attuned to this to this now.
+People are attuned to this now.

-Uh what have the Democrats dabbled in?
+What have the Democrats dabbled in?

 Nancy Pelosi's dabbled in ripping off taxpayers by using military aircraft for personal needs.